-Have you noticed that the cost of almost everything has gone up recently?
+No doubt that you have noticed that the cost of almost everything has gone up with inflation soaring due to a number of reasons.
 We work hard to keep prices as fair and stable as possible at Tucson CSA.
 And we also work to understand the reasons behind cost increases – or rather, the needs and the challenges our local producers are facing.
 By sharing that information with you, our members, we hope to together support them and our local economy.

 On a national (and international) level, the main reasons have to do with rising costs across supply chains, market volatility, and climate change.
 In the case of flour, the megadrought in the West is also contributing to rising costs of bread on the shelves at the grocery store.